 - Privacy and boundaries are always respected.
 Clients choose to share as much or as little of the story, the personal details, as they wish.

-Skills Approach: Don helps clients increase their conflict resolution skills so they can be more independent and achieve greater well-being.
+Skills Approach: Don helps clients increase their conflict resolution skills, their ability to emotionally connect, so they can be more independent and achieve greater well-being.
 People tend to appreciate the skills approach as they choose what to disclose, when to disclose it and they gain the confidence necessary to work on themselves outside of the sessions.

 Short-term focus: Don's goal is to have people not come for long periods of time.
 Counseling is not meant to be forever.
 As you learn the skills, you'll find that you can have these discussions without Don and then save both time and money, not to mention reduce hostility.